 In 1989, the Flag Protection Act was passed making it a criminal offense to desecrate the flag, regardless of motive.
 Protesters quickly demonstrated by burning flags (of course) and their voices were heard.
 The Supreme Court ruled in 1990 that burning the American flag was an example of constitutionally protected free speech.
 In my humble opinion, I think the Flag Protection Act should be reconsidered by the Supreme Court making it a crime to desecrate, spit at, stomp on or not treat the flag with respect.

-People who have such disdain and hatred for America and its government, do have the freedom to leave and spew their hatred elsewhere.
+People who have such disdain and hatred for America and its government do have the freedom to spew their hatred elsewhere.
 I have one thing to say to these ingrates, “Good Bye.”

 …I’ll chip in for their one-way bus ticket…